MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-secure-setup.md

 6. Click **Complete**.
 7. Click **AAD DC Administrators** to open the group.
 8. Click **Add Members**.
-9. Select the user you created in the previous step, and then click **Complete**.
+9. Select the user you created in the previous step, for example jgao@contoso156.onmicrosoft.com, and then click **Complete**.

 	- Members of this group will be granted administrative privileges on machines that are domain joined to the Azure AD domain Service domain you will setup.
 	- After domain join, this group will be added to the Administrators group on these domain joined machines.